Special unipotent representations of real classical groups: counting and reduction: The main results

 {\mathcal{P}} We also introduce five symbols $\bullet$, $s$, $r$, $c$ and $d$, and make the following definition. \begin{defn} A painting on a Young diagram $\imath$ is an assignment (we place a symbol in each box)

-with the following properties: \begin{enumerate} \item If we remove the boxes painted with $\{d\}$, $\{c,d\}$, $\{r,c,d\}$ or $\{s,r,c,d\}$, the remainder still constitutes a Young diagram; \item every row of $\imath$ has at most one box painted with $s$, and has at most one box painted with $r$; \item every column of $\imath$ has at most one box painted with $c$, and has at most one box painted with $d$. \end{enumerate} A painted Young diagram is a pair $(\imath, \CP)$ consisting of a Young diagram $\imath$ and a painting $\CP$ on $\imath$. \end{defn}
+with the following properties: \begin{enumerate} \item If we remove the boxes painted with $\{s,r,c,d\}$, $\{r,c,d\}$, $\{c,d\}$, or $\{d\}$, the remainder still constitutes a Young diagram; \item every row of $\imath$ has at most one box painted with $s$, and has at most one box painted with $r$; \item every column of $\imath$ has at most one box painted with $c$, and has at most one box painted with $d$. \end{enumerate} A painted Young diagram is a pair $(\imath, \CP)$ consisting of a Young diagram $\imath$ and a painting $\CP$ on $\imath$. \end{defn}

-\begin{remark} (i) The first requirement of a painting Young diagram means that the symbols $\bullet$, $s$, $r$, $c$ and $d$ should be painted in the order as indicated so that the painted boxes with any earlier painted symbols constitute a valid Young diagram throughout.
+\begin{remark} (i) The first requirement for a painted Young diagram says that the symbols $\bullet$, $s$, $r$, $c$ and $d$ should be painted in the order as indicated so that the painted boxes with any earlier painted symbols constitute a Young diagram throughout.

-(ii) The specific requirements of painted Young diagrams are motivated by the branching rules of Weyl group representations (via the Littlewood-Richard rule), and will be used to count special unipotent representations in Sections \ref{sec:GL} and \ref{sec:BCD}. \end{remark}
+(ii) The specific requirements of painted Young diagrams are motivated by the branching rules of Weyl group representations (via the Littlewood-Richardson rule), and will be used to count special unipotent representations in Sections \ref{sec:GL} and \ref{sec:BCD}. \end{remark}

 \begin{eg} The following represents a painted Young diagram.

 Each of the followings does not represent a painted Young diagram.

 \end{eg}